loafey/master-thesis/Thesis/2.0. Background/CPS.typ

     + $lambda k. "foo"(x, lambda z. "bar"(x, lambda y. k(y+z)))$

     In (1), bar is called first in the closure binding $k$, and all other function calls are in subsequent closures.
-Only a single function call can be made per closure.
+Programs written in CPS ensure there is a single function call per closure.
 This can been seen in the grammar of commands in #ln (see @grammar_ln).
   ],
 )